nunobmoura/project_index/_posts/2020-01-07-how-ux-helped-me-learn-english.md

 > Every single UX blog or website that my mentors would send me (“you should add this one to your Google Reader!”) was written in English.
 Every.
 Single.
 One.

 Back in 2005, when I started working in UX at a big digital agency in Brazil, content available in Portuguese about our discipline was close to zero.
-Every single [UX blog or website](https://uxdesign.cc/ux-sites-and-blogs-780a304766ee "UX Sites and Blogs") that my mentors would send me (“you should add this one to your Google Reader!”) was being written in English.
+Every single [UX blog or website](https://uxdesign.cc/ux-sites-and-blogs-780a304766ee "UX Sites and Blogs"){:target="_blank"} that my mentors would send me (“you should add this one to your Google Reader!”) was being written in English.

 Aside from the headache that reading and listening to a foreign language for several hours a week brings, it was also a matter of depth: the smarter the writing, the harder it is for a non-native speaker to understand all the subtleties and smart thinking hidden in between the lines.